 *Starting a just a few days old our pups are handled and begin Early Neurological Stimulation.
 Neonatal handling is very important.
 Pups undergo age appropriate socialization and enrichment activities.
 They will come in contact with all sights, sounds, and smells, of daily household living.
 We take care to make sure that they are desensitized to common sounds.
 We use different voice levels, play classical music, we also play desensitization sounds, including firework sounds, city sounds, as well as nature sounds including thunder storms.
-I have invested in the Puppy Culture Program and have started to incorporate some aspects of that program into our already established program.
-I believe experience is just as important as knowledge and the longer I raise puppies the more I learn what works for us and what doesn’t.
-I try to adapt to each litter and I am always willing to try new things if it will help me raise a more well rounded pup.
+UPDATE: I have recently invested in the Puppy Culture Program and have started to incorporate Puppy Culture Protocols into our program.
+I am always willing to try new things if it will help me raise a more well rounded pup.

 *Our potty training method is based loosely on The Misty Method.
 We have altered it sightly to suit our needs.
 Pups are raised with specific sleep, play, and potty areas.
 They naturally use the potty area (potty pads) and transfer slowly to a potty box with pads on the bottom and hay/straw on top.
 Hay is the most grass like “litter” we can find and we feel the transition to outside is seamless.
 We have had great success with our method of potty training.
 It will be up to you to continue with potty training.
 Our puppies are introduced to the outdoors.
 They have a designated outdoor area that only they use!
 It is kept clean and sanitized.

 *We also introduce crate conditioning.
 The process of introducing the crate in a positive way is outlined in Puppy Culture.
 It will be up to you to continue crate training once the pups are home.